 Description

-The Whiteadder is a river which rises in the Lammermuir Hills.
-It flows through East Lothian, Berwickshire and Northumberland before joining the Tweed near the Berwick and flowing into the North Sea.
+Firstly, The Whiteadder is a tributary of the River Tweed, rising in the Lammermuir Hills.
+From there, it flows through East Lothian, Berwickshire and Northumberland before joining the Tweed near the Berwick and flowing into the North Sea.
 The salmon season on the Whiteadder runs from 1st February to 30th November.
-The trout season on the Whiteadder from 15th March to 30th September.
-Grayling can be targeted all year on the Whiteadder, with perhaps a break for spring spawning.
+The trout season on the Whiteadder runs from 15th March to 30th September.
+Grayling can be targeted all year on the Whiteadder, with a break for spring spawning.

-The river can be accessed from Edinburgh, a drive of approx 1 hour on the A1 which is a nice straight road.
+Moreover, the Whiteadder can be easily accessed from Edinburgh.
+In fact, a scenic drive of approx 1 hour on the A1, and a nice straight road to boot.

-Interestingly, the river is noted for having the world’s oldest fishing club, the Ellem Angling Club, established in 1829 and proudly in the Guinness Book of Records.
+Interestingly, the river is noted for having the world’s oldest fishing club.
+The Ellem Angling Club, established in 1829 and sits proudly in the Guinness Book of Records.

-Much work has been carried out to improve the fishing in this ideally tributary of the Tweed including installation of a fish pass, which freed up an additional 16 miles of spawning ground and feeding for migratory fish.
+Much work has been carried out to improve the fishing in the Whiteadder.
+This included the installation of a fish pass, which freed up an additional 16 miles of spawning ground and feeding for migratory fish.

 The river is an ideal size for a single hand rod or a light switch rod for salmon.
 For trout fishing a 4 or 5 weight 8-9ft rod is ideal.